 Automation is another relevant component when attempting to maintain this knowledge map.

-It is extremely difficult to keep multiple sources of truth synchronized to one another.
-As such, having some component automatically announce themselves is practical.
+It is challenging to keep multiple sources of truth synchronized.
+As such, it is practical to have some components automatically announce themselves.

-In the same way as when adding an entry to Traefik can be done using Docker labels, the dashboard solution we retained, Homepage can too automatically register Docker service using labels.
+In the same way that adding an entry to Traefik can be done using Docker labels, the dashboard solution we retained, Homepage, can also automatically register Docker service using labels.

 Homepage